Bigamy is defined in Penal Code 281 as the act of marrying one person while you are still married to someone else.1

 You reasonably believed your first marriage had been dissolved

-As we discuss above, actual and reasonable belief that you are no longer married to the first spouse is a valid defense to bigamy charges.17
+As we discussed above, actual and reasonable belief that you are no longer married to the first spouse is a valid defense to bigamy charges.17

 According to Pasadena criminal defense attorney Neil Shouse18: